Warren County reports 99th COVID death

 Warren County also reported 16 residents in the hospital in relation to the virus, which is one fewer than Thursday.

-Health Services continues to recommend that you presume that you will be exposed to COVID-19 when going into a crowded public area, or workplace where you interreact closely with others.
+Health Services continues to recommend that residents presume that they will be exposed to COVID-19 when going into a crowded public area or workplace where there is close interaction with others.

 Twenty of the reported cases on Friday involved individuals who had been fully vaccinated.
 That brings the total number of breakthrough cases in the county to 1,477, or 3.3%, or the 44,835 fully vaccinated Warren County residents.

-The county's rolling seven-day average of new cases stands at 71 as of Friday.
+The county’s rolling seven-day average of new cases stood at 71 as of Friday.

 Warren County’s vaccination rate is 69.8%, with 75.5% of residents receiving their first dose.
 The state average of fully vaccinated individuals stood at 66.7% as of Friday.